Operating Engineers Program

 Area of Study: Applied Industrial Technology (Operating Engineers) Apprenticeship Program

-Degree/Certificate: Associate of Applied Science degree in Applied Industrial Technology with a concentration in Operating Engineers
+Degree/Certificate: Associate of Applied Science in Operating Engineering Technology (Apprenticeship)

 Academic School: Advanced Manufacturing, Engineering and Computer Science